Bradshaw/shifting/readme.md

 ## Building and running the game

 - Install [Rust](https://www.rust-lang.org/)
-- Run `cargo run` in the root folder of this repository
+- Run `cargo xtask run` in the root folder of this repository

 ```
                          ,        ᴗ       ⁖